-Death Benefits (DIC) Lawyers
+Death Benefits or DIC

 If you qualify as a surviving spouse, child or parent of a Veteran, you may be entitled to monthly VA death benefits.

-If you are looking for a veterans benefits attorney, you have most likely already submitted a claim and had it denied by VA.
 If you believe you qualify for death benefits or Dependency and Indemnity Compensation (DIC) and your claim has been denied by VA, contact our office today at (888) 878-9350 today.

 What types of death benefits are available to surviving family members of veterans?